NicOudart/PyBWE/docs/joss/paper.md

 Range resolution enhancement is one of the main challenges in radar signal processing.
 It is driven by the time resolution of radar soundings, and the speed of electromagnetic waves in the sounded material.
-Time resolution being limited by the frequency bandwidth of the instrument, the same applies to range resolution: the larger the bandwidth, the better the resolution.
+Time resolution being limited by the frequency bandwidth of the instrument, the same applies to range resolution: the larger the bandwidth, the more enhanced the resolution.

 Fast Fourier Transform techniques are efficient and robust for spectral estimation, but their performances in time resolution are limited by the inverse of the bandwidth, and the necessary application of windowing to reduce the impact of side-lobes.
 For this reason parametric spectral estimation techniques have been introduced [@Kay:1981].
-Based on a signal model, assuming deterministic properties of the signal, the output of such techniques yields a better resolution.
+Based on a signal model, assuming deterministic properties of the signal, the output of such techniques yields an enhanced resolution.
 However, parametric techniques are less robust than classic Fourier transform ones, in particular in the presence of noise or distortions.

 The **Bandwidth Extrapolation technique** (**BWE**) is a compromise between a classic Fourier transform and a parametric spectral estimation technique [@Cuomo:1992].